 If you pay with Bitcoin or a money transfer and there’s a problem with your order, you will likely have difficulty getting your money back.
 If you pay with a credit card and there’s a problem, the credit card company may be able to help you through the charge dispute process.

 Do you know if the online pharmacy you’re using is licensed in the U.S.?
 U.S. pharmacies must be licensed by the state board of pharmacy or similar agency in the state where they are based and where they fill prescriptions.
 To find out whether the pharmacy is appropriately licensed, contact your state board of pharmacy or state government.
-You can find the contact information for the state boards of pharmacy by visiting the interactive map at Know Your Online Pharmacy and clicking on your state.
+You can find the contact information for the state boards of pharmacy by visiting FDA’s Locate a State-licensed Online Pharmacy webpage, finding your state in the list, and clicking on the link.

 If there is a problem with your pet’s medicine that you bought from either an online pharmacy or other retail website (for example, your pet has a bad side effect, the medicine isn’t working, or it looks different than usual), contact your veterinarian first.
 To report problems with a veterinary medicine, you can contact the company that makes the medicine.
 You can also report problems directly to the Food and Drug Administration (FDA).
 For information on how to report problems with a veterinary medicine, visit Report a Problem.